Co-Training Vision Language Models for Remote Sensing Multi-task Learning: Method

-Instead of introducing an additional mechanism to estimate confidence for MLM-based detectors, we argue that confidence should not be a prerequisite when evaluating or comparing detection performance between MLMs and conventional detectors.
+Instead of introducing an additional mechanism to estimate confidence for VLM-based detectors, we argue that confidence should not be a prerequisite when evaluating or comparing detection performance between VLMs and conventional detectors.
 Detection annotations and outputs inherently consist of class labels and bounding boxes, while confidence scores are auxiliary byproducts generated during inference.
-They may facilitate post-processing but are not indispensable for evaluating model accuracy.
-Therefore, we advocate employing confidence-independent metrics such as mean F1-score ($\text{mF}_1$) and $\text{mAP}_{\text{nc}}$ for a more equitable evaluation.
+They may facilitate postprocessing but are not indispensable for evaluating model accuracy.
+Therefore, we advocate employing confidence-independent metrics such as mean F1-score ($\text{mF}_1$) and $\text{mAP}_{\text{nc}}$ for a more equitable evaluation. {Additionally, the small variance of $\text{mAP}_{\text{nc}}$ also demonstrates its stability as a metric.}

-To further verify the robustness of $\text{mAP}_{\text{nc}}$, we repeated each evaluation eleven times by substituting confidence values with ten random and one constant setting.
-As shown in Fig.~\ref{fig:score_impact}, the resulting standard deviations remain below 0.5\%, confirming its stability as a metric.

 Finally, for benchmarks such as DOTA~\cite{dota} and FAIR1M~\cite{FAIR1M}, where public test sets are unavailable and online evaluation servers rely solely on mAP, we recommend adopting $\text{mAP}_{\text{nc}}$ as the primary evaluation metric to ensure consistent and fair assessment across different model types.